Part 1: Chapter 1

 “The position is for my personal assistant, Colette.
 Thank you, but I will interview her alone.”
 His voice was firm, commanding.

-Colette gave him a nod, folded her hands over her binder, and left the room, closing the door behind her, and walking down the hall.
+Colette gave him a nod, folded her hands over her binder while she gave some shady side eye, and left the room, closing the door behind her.

 “Would you like to see my portfolio?”
-I offered.
+My voice was slightly shaky, and I felt intimidated by his presence.

 He smiled, “Yes, please.”

-I stood to hand it to him, and he took it, opening it as I sat back down.
+I had to stand and lean over the table to hand it to him, and he took it, opening it as I sat back down.
 His eyes read over the papers, and he chuckled reading over something.

 “Well, I came here to go to NYU, and-”

-“Uh, well… The job opportunities in New York are better than Iowa.”
+“Uh, well… The job opportunities in New York are better than in Iowa.”

 He smiled widely and laughed, leaning back in his seat.
-“Mothers tend to do things like that don’t they?”
+“Mothers tend to do things like that don’t they?
+Smother their children wanting to know where they are all the time.”

 “Uh huh, they sure do.”
-I started to relax.
-He was so easy to talk to.
+I started to relax, leaning back into the chair.
+He was just so easy to talk to.

 “Why’d you choose to major in marketing?
 Of all things.”

 He laughed again, shaking his head.
-“Tell me about yourself.”
+“Tell me about yourself, Ms. West.”

 “Well, I’m from Sioux City, and I graduated from NYU in June-”